Project Aims

 Our aim is to restore/re-create a corridor for indigenous flora and fauna along Gardiners Creek.
 We want to encourage species such as Rakali, Spotted Pardalotes, Tawny Frogmouths, Eastern Blue Tongued Lizards, endangered Gang-gang Cockatoos – as well as engage local communities in the importance of habitat restoration and providing corridors which connect habitat for biodiversity improvements.
 Inbreeding and lack of fertility are consequences of fauna and flora communities being isolated.

-We will be planting over 14,000 indigenous plants to support and strengthen the corridor and the critically important overstory that already exists at the site.
+We will be planting over 14,000 indigenous plants in a series of three planting events to support and strengthen the corridor and the critically important overstory that already exists at the site.
 The Burwood area is particularly at risk given it is on the Suburban Rail Loop and the resultant station/transport hub will significantly increase housing density in the surrounding area.

 Addressing Climate Change